zpangwin/linux-gaming-notes/risen2/README.md

 On Fedora 33, the above almost worked.
 It came up with the game.
 Sound worked.
 Keyboard worked.
 But I didn't have any response from my controller (xbox 360).

-But thanks to a [hint](https://wiki.archlinux.org/index.php/Gamepad#Using_hid-nintendo_with_Steam_Games) on the Arch Linux forums, I was able to get the controller working without too much trouble by adding `--noprofile --blacklist=/sys/class/hidraw/` after firejail.
+But thanks to a [hint](https://wiki.archlinux.org/index.php/Gamepad#Using_hid-nintendo_with_Steam_Games) on the Arch Linux wiki, I was able to get the controller working without too much trouble by adding `--noprofile --blacklist=/sys/class/hidraw/` after firejail.

 The full command (with gamemoderun) is: